-Inter viewer Instruction: Write in the time a nd date when the interview starts.
-001. Interview started at on Inter viewer Instruction: Read the following g text. three Com lives The of pof form infor show impr deve Each ques rand inhal time We statis e years ago.
-It is part of an internation in the service of people over a long period of time aim of this research is to learn more expelled and families.
-We want to gat attain of new families, childbearing a remation about the lives of the young, who who people's life and family circove understanding of impediments of a person's answer is very important tioned represents a particular group omly selected, the participants of bitants of this country.
-That is why is will hold the information you give rations and Gender Survey in which you participated tonal programme co-ordinated by the UN Economic feature of our research is that it tries to follow the about the everyday life, circumstances, and opinions her information about the factors that influence the and preparation for old age.
-We also want to gather, middle-aged and old generations.
-This survey will recumstances have changed over time, which will family life and relations of generations and help to to us, because each person who was visited and p of our society.
-Therefore, although they were this survey proportionally represent all of the it is important to question the same people again this us in the strictest confidence, and use it only for all be better if we could have this interview without Inter viewer Instruction: Write who else is p present when the interview starts.
-002. Other persons present at the start of in terview
+Interviewer Instruction: Write in the time and date when the interview starts.

+001. Interview started at on on

+Interviewer Instruction: Read the following text.

+This survey is a continuation of the Generations and Gender Survey in which you participated three years ago.
+It is part of an international programme co-ordinated by the UN Economic Commission for Europe.
+An interesting feature of our research is that it tries to follow the lives of people over a long period of time.

+The aim of this research is to learn more about the everyday life, circumstances, and opinions of people and families.
+We want to gather information about the factors that influence the formation of new families, childbearing and preparation for old age.
+We also want to gather information about the lives of the young, middle-aged and old generations.
+This survey will show how people's life and family circumstances have changed over time, which will improve understanding of impediments of family life and relations of generations and help to develop policies for the future.

+Each person's answer is very important to us, because each person who was visited and questioned represents a particular group of our society.
+Therefore, although they were randomly selected, the participants of this survey proportionally represent all of the inhabitants of this country.
+That is why it is important to question the same people again this time.

+We will hold the information you give us in the strictest confidence, and use it only for statistical processing.
+If possible, it would be better if we could have this interview without others being present.

+Interviewer Instruction: Write who else is present when the interview starts.

+002. Other persons present at the start of interview